 snapd-control is primarily intended to be used by brand store owners as they will typically already have full access to their devices.

 Consequently, consumers of this interface require approval for distribution via the Snap Store, and this approval is only likely to be given under strict and specific circumstances.

 Interface documentation: See Interface management and Supported interfaces for further details on how interfaces are used.

 refresh-schedule(plug): can be set to

-managedto signal an intention to permit manual refreshes for the snap:
+managedto signal an intention to permit only manual refreshes for the snap:

 plugs: snapd: interface: snapd-control refresh-schedule: managed

-Permitting a manual refresh is a 3 stage process with the above being the first stage.
+Permitting only manual refreshes is a 3 stage process with the above being the first stage.
 The second stage is to connect the interface, effectively granting permission for refresh management while the third is to set the following core system setting: